markhemans/nodejs-preparation/chapter3.md

 WORK DIRECTLY WITH THE CONSOLE AND AS SUCH,
 ARE EVALUATED RIGHT TO LEFT.

-all Node core modules can be accessed by their namespaces through code evaluation
+every Node core module can be accessed by their namespaces through eval. for example, fs modules

+node -p "fs.readdirSync('.').filter((f)
+=> /.js$/.test(f))"

+another node binary operation is called
+'PRELOADING' files for execution. this essentially calls a file before another file is called. this only works for CommonJs files. it uses the require function.
+ESM modules have a vaguely related flag called --loader
+REQUIRE IS USED TO PRELOAD

+node --require
+node -r

+stack trace limits

+stack trace limits are part of the V8 engine and as such are part of node --v8-options

+node --stack-trace-limit=101 app.js

+the number specified equals the number of lines shown.